📚 Series WinTer 3 parts

 }

-Cleaning up Handles
+Cleaning Up the Right Handles

 CloseHandle(hInputRead);